 According to the Centers for Disease Control and Prevention (CDC), high school athletes account for about 2 million injuries and around a half-million doctor visits each year.
-But few of these injuries, says Baraboo physical therapist Bryan Cummings, are as costly to a student-athlete and his or her family as a torn ACL.
+But few of these injuries are as costly to a student-athlete and his or her family than a torn ACL.

 One of four major ligaments in the knee, the anterior cruciate ligament (ACL) is a band of tissue that connects the thigh bone to the shin bone.
 An estimated 200,000 ACL injuries are reported in the U.S. each year, most commonly among athletes.

 According to studies, women and girls are most susceptible to an ACL injury on the soccer pitch, while men and boys are more likely to experience an ACL injury while playing football.
 Despite occurring so often within aggressive contact sports, most ACL tears are non-contact injuries.